Tuition and Fees Payment Information

 If you didn't drop your classes during the refund period (see above), you will be charged for the tuition, even if you didn't pay for it or attend the class.
 By registering for a class, you are holding a seat in a class; by holding a seat in a class, you are preventing another student from registering for the class.
 Thus, the University expects that you will pay for tuition unless you drop a class during the refund period.
 Please be considerate of your fellow students and drop a class that you don't intend to take as soon as possible so that other students have an opportunity to add the class.

-Tuition appeals may be submitted to the Office of the Registrar using the Tuition Appeal Request form and supplying supporting documents.
+Tuition appeals may be submitted to the Office of the Registrar using the Tuition Appeal for Special Circumstances form and supplying supporting documents must be provided.
 Appeals will be reviewed on a case-by-case basis with consideration of all documentation provided.
 Students are responsible for payment of all tuition and fees that are still assessed on their accounts after the appeals process.
 The Office of the Registrar reserves the right to verify all information, including contacting doctors and instructors, and may review all academic progress at UH Hilo, such as attendance and course progress.

 Employees must be employed on a half time basis or more to be eligible to use a tuition waiver at any campus for a maximum of six credits per semester.
 Spouses and domestic partners of members of bargaining units 07, 08, 87 and 88 may also be eligible for tuition waivers.
 Tuition waivers may be processed online via the MyUH student portal.

-If a student is unable to process a waiver online, the revised Employee Tuition Waiver form must be completed and submitted to the appropriate campus business office for processing.
+If a student is unable to process a waiver online, the revised Employee Tuition Waiver form must be completed and submitted to the appropriate campus Cashier's Office for processing.
 (All previous versions of this form should be destroyed.)
 The revised version of the form requires the employee's UH ID.

 The Employee Tuition Waiver form and additional information is available at the UH System Office of Human Resources.
 Please direct any questions to UH Hilo Human Resources Office at 932-7626.